-At a glance To do list Consider whether rules on children are • There are a handful of child-specific likely to affect you. provisions in the GDPR, particularly in relation to legal basis for processing and notices.
-If your organisation offers information Children are identified as "vulnerable individuals" society services directly to children and deserving of "specific protection". where consent is required, assess which national rules will apply and Processing of data relating to children is noted to ensure that appropriate parental consent carry certain risks, and further restrictions may be mechanisms are implemented, including imposed as a result of codes of conduct. verification processes.
-The GDPR does not prescribe the age at which a person is considered to be a child.
-Remain aware of national legislation for offline data processing relating to Where online services are provided to a child and children's data. consent is relied on as the basis for the lawful processing of his or her data, consent must be given or authorised by a person with parental responsibility Where processing data of children for the child.
-This requirement applies to children - whether targeted or not - ensure under the age of 16 (unless the Member State has notices are drafted clearly with a child's made provision for a lower age limit - which may be understanding in mind. no lower than 13).
-Ensure any reliance on "legitimate interests" to justify processing children's data is backed up with a careful and documented consideration of whether a child's interests override those of your organisation.
-Be watchful for relevant codes of conduct which might affect any associations or groups your organisation might participate in.
+- There are a handful of child-specific provisions in the GDPR, particularly in relation to legal basis for processing and notices. - Children are identified as "vulnerable individuals" and deserving of "specific protection". - Processing of data relating to children is noted to carry certain particular risks, and further restrictions may be imposed as a result of codes of conduct. - Where online services are provided to a child and consent is relied on as the basis for the lawful processing of his or her data, consent must be given or authorised by a person with parental responsibility for the child.
+This requirement applies to children under the age of 16 (unless the Member State has made provision for a lower age limit - which may be no lower than 13). - Many national authorities have begun to adopt child-specific guidance, and further guidance is expected from the EDPB in 2024.